spatialos/UnrealGDK/SpatialGDK/Documentation/content/porting-unreal-project-to-gdk.md

 1. Open the generated solution file in Visual Studio and in the Development Editor build configuration, compile and run the project.

 ### 4. Modify Unreal classes for GDK compatibility
-It is necessary to modify your games `GameInstance` class(es) to work properly with the GDK.
+It is necessary to modify your `GameInstance` class to work properly with the GDK.

-1. Make your game's `GameInstance` inherit from `SpatialGameInstance`.
+1. Make your `GameInstance` inherit from `SpatialGameInstance`.
    > If you have not yet made a `GameInstance` for your game and are still using the default, you must either create a Blueprint or a native `GameInstance` class now.
     1. If your game's `GameInstance` is a `.cpp` file, locate its header file and add the following `#include`:
         `"SpatialGameInstance.h"`